leonccao/OnlineJudge-Solutions/Leetcode/README.md

 ### Bugs
 1. The diff maybe larger than Integer, but we can skip these circumstances.

+## 448. Find All Numbers Disappeared in an Array (Easy)

+### Solution

+Two scan.
+First scan swap the numbers to their own slot, second scan find out which slot does not hold its own.

 ## 449. Serialize and Deserialize BST

 Same as #297.